Feathered Friends Vireo UL Review

 What we did like was the unique variable fill: the bottom half of the bag is rated to 25F, and the top half to 45F.
 The idea is to use an insulated jacket that you must carry anyway to keep you warm at night.
 Because it is meant to be paired with a bulky jacket, the fit in the torso is the most spacious of any mummy bag we tested, and on warm nights you can always sleep in this bag without the belay jacket.
 That's what we did most of the time when using it for backpacking, and we simply loved the extra space.

-As we have mentioned many times already, the Vireo UL has a variable fill of 25F on the lower body, and 45F on the upper body.
+As we have mentioned many times already, the Vireo UL has a variable fill of 25F on the lower body and 45F on the upper body.
 To be honest, observing from the outside, it is hard to discern the difference in lofting insulation between the two halves.
-In order to accomplish this, Feathered Friends uses 9.4 ounces of 950+ fill goose down, which is amongst the highest rated down of any bag we tested.
+To accomplish this, Feathered Friends uses 9.4 ounces of 950+ fill goose down, which is amongst the highest rated down of any bag we tested.
 The baffles are horizontally oriented, rather wide, and sewn through.
-Unfortunately, we noticed that down seems to be able to move around quite freely in these large and wide baffles, and toward the end of our testing period we noticed that a few total dead spots had developed where the down had migrated out of a certain area, leaving it devoid of insulation.
+Unfortunately, we noticed that down seems to be able to move around quite freely in these large and wide baffles, and toward the end of our testing period, we noticed that a few total dead spots had developed where the down had migrated out of a certain area, leaving it devoid of insulation.

 With no zipper or enclosure system of any sort, this bag suffers in the versatility department.
 Not only is it a pain to wriggle in and out of, but it is literally impossible to ventilate on a warm night to let out some of the built up heat.
-Used in the mountain setting as it is designed to, this shouldn't be a problem, but if you are intending to stretch this bag's usage to camping at the base of a mountain, or a simple backpacking trip, then it's a tad annoying.
+Used in the mountain setting as it is designed to, this shouldn't be a problem, but if you intend to stretch this bag's usage to camping at the base of a mountain, or a simple backpacking trip, then it's a tad annoying.

-Retailing for $329, the Vireo UL is about average when it comes to price.
+The Vireo UL is about average when it comes to price.
 While we think the craftsmanship of this bag is excellent, ensuring that you get what you pay for, we have to concede that the design is a bit quirky, and probably is not ideal for very many people.
 Unless you are going alpine climbing and you don't mind the inconvenience of staying tied in while in this bag, we wouldn't recommend spending this much money for the Vireo UL.

 The Feathered Friends Vireo UL is a specialty bag designed with alpine climbing in mind.
 Its variable fill is meant to take advantage of the insulation you are already carrying with you in the form of a belay parka, thereby saving weight.
-With no zipper at all, entering and exiting this bag is best described as awkward, and we aren't sold on the idea of needing to run our tie in cord down through the top of our bag while bivying.
-That said, its very spacious fit was among the most comfortable we tested, and it is an adequate lightweight bag for backpacking during the shoulder seasons, not just while alpine climbing.
+With no zipper at all, entering and exiting this bag is best described as awkward, and we aren't sold on the idea of needing to run our tie-in cord down through the top of our bag while bivying.
+That said, the very spacious fit was among the most comfortable we tested, and it is an adequate lightweight bag for backpacking during the shoulder seasons, not just while alpine climbing.

 — Andy Wellman